A Unified Framework and Comparative Study of Decentralized Finance Derivatives Protocols: DeFi Derivative Protocols: Agents, Components, and Operational Dynamics

+A trader initiates a position by submitting an order through the protocol’s position-management module (Action~1, Fig.~\ref{fig:general_schema}).
+The protocol then requests the current reference price from the oracle (Action~2), while the trader provides the required collateral (Action~3).
+Before the position can be created, the protocol validates the relevant risk constraints (Action~4), using current price information and the posted collateral as inputs (Actions~5--6).
+This validation determines whether the proposed position satisfies the protocol’s requirements in terms of collateral adequacy, leverage, and margin conditions.
+If these constraints are satisfied, the protocol approves the opening of the position (Action~7).
+When leverage is involved, additional liquidity is then sourced from the liquidity pool (Action~8), and the trader settles the applicable trading fee (Action~9).
+The position is subsequently created and recorded in protocol state (Action~10).
+If the required risk constraints are not satisfied, the protocol rejects the order or requests additional collateral instead (Action~7', alternative branch).

 At entry, the position’s economic exposure depends on posted collateral, leverage, and contract specifications.
-The notional value $NV$ serves as the reference base for several computations (trading fees, borrowing costs, and funding transfers) and updates with size adjustments over the life of the position.
-As shown in Fig.~\ref{fig:general_schema}, leverage is provided by a liquidity pool (Action~4), and the trader pays a borrowing fee (e.g., the Gauntlet model used in Jupiter~\parencite{gauntlet:2024}).
-Trading fees (Action~5) are typically assessed on $NV$ and charged at entry.
+The notional exposure $N(t)$ serves as the reference base for several computations, including trading fees, borrowing costs, and funding transfers, and it updates with size adjustments over the life of the position.
+In pool-based designs, leverage is supported by protocol liquidity, while borrowing and trading fees are typically charged upon opening and during the life of the position.